c3g/GenPipes_Docs/docs/source/faq/faq_general.rst

 Do I need to deploy GenPipes locally on a server or in the cloud to use it?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 You do not need to necessarily deploy GenPipes to use it.
-You can use pre-installed GenPipes on Compute Canada servers.
+You can use pre-installed GenPipes on Digital Research Alliance Canada servers.
 For that you need to have CCDB account.
 See :ref:`docs_access_gp_pre_installed` for details.
 If you wish to deploy GenPipes locally on your server (bare metal or virtual) or within a container, check out :ref:`GenPipes Deployment and Access Guide<docs_dep_options>` for various deployment options and how to setup and access GenPipes.

 GenPipes requires familiarity with Unix.
 As a Windows user, what do I need to setup to use GenPipes?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++